TechGirl-254/100-days-of-code/README.md

 First, I start with simple projects, just to create consistency in coding daily.
 As the days advance, so will the nature of the projects.
 The main aim here is to build a coding culture for 100 days straight.

+# day-1_band_name_generator
+This is the first project here.
+It's a simple name generator taht takes input from a user, and uses screen concatenation to generate a new name.
+The lessons learned here include:
+  1. Input handling
+  2. Error handling, ensuring all input is a string
+  3. String concatenation